JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 If set and the building has multiple frames, then these frames will be used for animation.
 Normally multiple frames will be used for different variants of a building and or rotation awareness.

+User will no longer be able to select a specific frame manually.

 **By default**, the value will be false.

 ### animation
 ::: type: Animation[]

+Similar to [smoke](#smoke), can be used to place animations on your building.
+Position is relative to pivot point of the building.

 ### animation fg
 ::: type: Animation[]